DUNE/wp1-neardetector/ndsim/README.txt

 The complete geometry with the detector in the cavity is here src/config/site.gdml

 Step 1: Run genie with the geometry file: This is not depending on this software
+Example:
+gevgen_numi_dk2nu -f /path/to/flux/file,DUNE-NDTF-01 -g ${GasTPC}/src/config/site.gdml --cross-sections /path/to/xssplines -o /path/out.root -m ${GasTPC}/src/config/gmxpl_gastpc.xml --seed seed -e 2.25e+15 -r seed -L cm -t volDetEnclosure
+Note: If you change the number of pot to simulate, then make sure to change the <POTSimulated> in src/config/GeantSimulation.xml

 Step2: Propagate the genie output to geant.
-This will same all the g4 hits (energy depositions) GasTPCTracking -i inputgeniefile.root -o geantfile.root
+This will save all the g4 hits (energy depositions) GasTPCTracking -i inputgeniefile.root -o geantfile.root

-Step3: Do the mock reconstruction and write the output in flat tree GasTPCAnalysis -i geantfile.root -o analfile.root
+Step3: Do the preliminary mock reconstruction and write the output in flat tree GasTPCAnalysis -i geantfile.root -o analfile.root